theBrokenLoop/terminalJs/README.md

 # terminalJs
-Javascript library for an easy to build terminal in webpage
+A easy to use library for building a terminal on webpages of different languages